-The PRW-6000Y stands out for its built-in solar panel and simple functions.
-It's reliable and perfect for any extended mission.
+The PRW-6000Y has a built-in solar panel and simple functions.
+It's reliable and perfect for extended missions.

 The PRW-6000Y is a quality watch that offers some great features.
-However, the functions are a little more archaic than other watches tested, and there aren't nearly as many features as other watches in this review.
+However, they are a little more basic than other watches that we tested, and there aren't nearly as many as comparably priced models like the Suunto 9 Baro.
 That said, it does perform the basic functions of any quality altimeter watch.
-It features a quality alti-barometer, compass, temperature gauge, timekeeper, and data log.
+It has a good altimeter-barometer, compass, temperature gauge, timekeeper, and data log.

 Altimeter and Barometer

-The compass on this watch is functional, but fairly archaic in comparison to the rest of the watches tested.
+The compass on this watch is functional but fairly archaic in comparison to the rest of the watches tested.
 It allows you to take a current bearing to determine where you need to go (with the use of a topographical map).
-A bi-directional calibration is required prior to each use, and manual magnetic declination should be set appropriately before use.
-In addition, this watch requires you to keep your wrist horizontal for a proper reading, unlike all the other watches tested that are tilt-adjustable.
-If you want a tilt-adjusted watch, check out the Suunto Traverse or the Suunto Ambit3 Peak (our Editors' Choice) instead.

-This is the only watch that features an atomic, radio controlled watch with both a digital and analog display.
-It features a world clock, complete with 29 different time zones, five alarms, a stopwatch, and countdown function.
+This watch features an atomic, radio controlled watch with both a digital and analog display.
+It has a world clock, complete with 29 different time zones, five alarms, a stopwatch, and countdown function.
 The world clock is helpful to have.
-However, a GPS enabled watch that can update the time automatically is more convenient when travelling.
+However, a GPS-enabled watch that can update the time automatically is more convenient when traveling.

 Comfort and Fit

-This watch stands out for its ergonomic fit and light weight.
-It was one of the only watches that felt like you weren't wearing anything at all.
+This watch stands out for its ergonomic fit and lightweight.
+It often feels like you weren't wearing anything at all.

-We also loved its durable carbon-fiber wrist strap that is bound to last a long, long time.
-When comparing to our top contender, the Suunto Ambit3 Peak, we noticed that this watch is lighter, with a slimmer profile.
-However, we liked the Ambit3 better because of its longer straps (that fit better over layers) and thicker strap material.
+We also love its durable carbon-fiber wrist strap that is bound to last a long, long time.
+When comparing it to our top contender, the Suunto Ambit3 Peak, we noticed that this watch is lighter, with a slimmer profile.
+However, we liked the Ambit3 Peak better because of its longer straps (that fit better over layers) and thicker strap material.
 Several Suunto watches are even more comfortable though, as is the Garmin Fenix 5x Plus Sapphire.

-Of all the watches tested, this proved to have the lowest value of all watches tested.
-It comes with a super high price for not a whole lot of features.
-However, it is the most durable watch we tested.
-We loved the built-in solar panel, but the features and ease of use of the watch just don't match the price.
-Even though this durable piece of technology provides decent accuracy and simple features, it is fairly archaic in function and doesn't include any bells or whistles that other (less expensive) watches have.
-If you're in the market for a cheap watch that will just tell time and provide basic altimeter function, check out one of our Best Buy winners, the Casio SGW300HB for just $65.
-If you want the ultimate in accuracy and simplicity, check out the Suunto Core Alu for $400 (without the aluminum finish it is $300).
-Or if you're willing to spend a little extra for limitless battery life, this might be your best option.
+This watch doesn't have a whole lot of value.
+It comes with a super high price and not a whole lot of features.
+However, it is highly durable.
+We love the built-in solar panel, but the features and ease of use of the watch don't match the price.
+Even though this piece of technology provides decent accuracy and simple features, it is fairly outdated in function performance and doesn't include any bells or whistles that other (less expensive) watches have.